Enterprise software development - mobile application, web, and backend

 The keyword approach used by Robot Framework is great for testers who are already familiar with other vendor-based, keyword-driven test tools, making the transition to open source much easier for them.

 Your enterprise application is now live on your chosen platforms and is ready for your users.
 However, even during this stage, do not forget to collect data for improvement and have set maintenance for your app.
-There are several ways to deploy your application, but below we have listed the main things you need to include in this process.
+Below we have listed the main things you need to include in the process of deploying your application.

 Prepare production environment